huyndao/apod-download/README.md

-# apod-download:  Download pictures from NASA's APOD (Astronomy Picture of the Day) site
+# apod-dl.py:  Download pictures from NASA's APOD (Astronomy Picture of the Day) site
 ## Usage:

 All images will be downloaded to a directory named **apod-images**.
 If directory does not exist, the script will create one.